-As technology advances, so does the art of storytelling.
+s technology advances, so does the art of storytelling.
 People become immersed in worlds outside our realm of possibilities through the virtual and augmented reality experiences.
-Cinequest Film and Creativity Festival offers a chance have on of these experiences as part of their VR/AR programing.
+Cinequest Film and Creativity Festival offers a chance to have one of these experiences as part of their VR/AR programming.

-May Yam, founder and CEO of My Studios and the film and VR department manager for Cinequest, is bridging the wonders of storytelling and the experience of living them first-hand.
+May Yam, founder and CEO of May Yam Studios, LLC (or MYStudios) and the film and VR/AR department manager for Cinequest, is bridging the wonders of storytelling and the experience of living them first-hand.
 In the months leading up to Cinequest, Yam and her team went through the festival submissions and created a program ready for participants to interact with.

 “One of the amazing things about virtual reality is how immersive it really is, you get so engrossed in the storytelling.”

 This year, guests can expect an assortment of experiences in virtual reality, augmented reality, and hyper-reality.
 The Cinequest VR experience heightens these concepts by enabling guests to interact in a whole new world and with characters through active participation.
-This is made possible through the surrounding 3D 360 view, the hand-motion controllers, and even pick up objects.
+This is made possible through headsets which display 3D 360 views of the environment and motion controllers which bring arms and hands into the experience allowing for interactivity, including picking up objects.

 Discovering new worlds and journeying through exciting missions is what you’ll find in the hyper-reality hub events in the coming days.
 One to look out for, Yam says, is Dino Mundi XR.
 In this virtual reality game, players are transported to an ancient planet ruled by dinosaurs.
 This 30 foot by 20 foot installation gives users the freedom to roam around the 3D play area as they explore three different dinosaur worlds inside their headsets.

-"It’s crazy because you have to make the drinks and not burn the burgers and the fries.
-It’s pretty chaotic but it’s one of my favorites,” Yam says.
+“It’s crazy multitasking fun racing against the clock to make the drinks, burgers and fries, which have a tendency to spontaneously catch fire, all while the customer line grows longer.
+It’s pretty chaotic but it’s one of my favorites,” Yam says

 “It’s heartbreaking,” Yam says.
-"One of the amazing things about virtual reality is how immersive it really is, you get so engrossed in the storytelling.”
+“One of the amazing things about virtual reality is how immersive it really is, you get so engrossed in the storytelling because you are in the story.”

 Virtual and augmented reality serves a portal through which people can bear witness to different stories–they become part of the journey themselves.
-Yam believes it is important to experience the wonders of virtual and augmented reality, she says Cinequest presents the perfect opportunity to do so.
+Yam believes everyone should have the opportunity to experience the wonders of virtual and augmented reality, she says Cinequest presents a fun, safe and easy opportunity to do so.

-“Not only has the technology advanced, but the storytelling has also advanced,” Yam says regarding what Cinequest has in store for its virtual and augmented reality events.
+“Not only has the technology advanced, but the storytelling has also advanced,” Yam says.

 The virtual and augmented reality programs will run from March 5-8 from 12 p.m. to 6 p.m. and will be held at the California Theatre and KALEID Gallery.